Dynamic enhancement of conductance in fractional quantum Hall constriction

-\textit{Acknowledgements:} The authors would like to thank Biswajit Karmakar and Suvankar Purkait for their useful discussion regarding AC transport in QH circuits.
+\underline{\textit{Acknowledgements:}} The authors would like to thank Biswajit Karmakar and Suvankar Purkait for their useful discussion regarding AC transport in QH circuits and, and Taige Wang and Andrea Young for their email conversations.
 A.R. acknowledges the University Grants Commission, India, for support through fellowship.
-S.K. is thankful to the Ministry of Education of the Government of India for financial support through the Prime Minister's Research Fellows (PMRF) grant. \widetext{
+S.K. is thankful to the Ministry of Education of the Government of India for financial support through the Prime Minister's Research Fellows (PMRF) grant.